kubernetes/enhancements/keps/sig-network/3698-multi-network/README.md

 filter out Pods that are in Succeeded or Failed state.

 ##### Mutability
-The PodNetwork object will be immutable, except for the *Enabled* field.
+The PodNetwork object's spec section will be immutable, except for the *Enabled* field.

 ##### Lifecycle
 A PodNetwork will be in following phases:
 1. **Created** - when the user just created the object and it does not have any conditions.
+Pods can reference such a PodNetwork, but will be in Pending state until the PodNetwork becomes Ready.
 2. **NotReady** - when PodNetwork’s Ready condition is false.
+This happens as well when the user sets the Enabled field to false.
 Pods can reference such a PodNetwork, but will be in Pending state until the PodNetwork becomes Ready.
+Existing Pods behaviour that are attached to a PodNetwork that become NotReady is defined by the implementation.
 3. **Ready** - when validation of the PodNetwork succeeded and Ready condition is set to true.
 Here Pods can start attaching to a PodNetwork.
 4. **InUse** - when there is a Pod or PodNetworkAttachment that references a given PodNetwork.
 PodNetwork deletion is blocked by a finalizer when InUse.
-5. **Disabled** - when the user sets the Enabled field to false.
-We will mark such PodNetwork NotReady, and no new Pods will be able to attach to such PodNetwork.

 ##### Validations
 We will introduce following validations for this object: